taketime/ruby-tutorial/00-First-Test.md

 And get an integration test in Firefox on Windows (Which you don't have installed) with screenshots, video and a log of passes and failures.

-We're using Capybara and RSpec, but Sauce Labs also works great with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](http://cukes.info/), and most other testing frameworks...
+This example uses Capybara and RSpec with Ruby 1.9.3 and Rails 3.2.x, but Sauce Labs also works great against any Ruby web stack, and with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](http://cukes.info/), and most other testing frameworks...
 Right down to vanilla [WebDriver](http://code.google.com/p/selenium/wiki/RubyBindings).

 What You'll Need
 ----------------